 If you’re bringing lots of vehicles into the UK, you can attach a spreadsheet that lists all the vehicles when you use the NOVA service.

 What happens next

-HMRC will confirm the VAT due when they’ve processed your NOVA form.
+HM Revenue and Customs (HMRC) will confirm the VAT due when they’ve processed your NOVA form.

-Vehicles you don’t sell
+Vehicles you do not sell

 You can reclaim VAT on vehicles you use for:

 - test drives

 You have to pay VAT back to HMRC if a vehicle is also used privately, for example if an employee uses a car at weekends.
 To work out how much VAT to pay, read section 25 (‘Agreement with the Retail Motor Industry Federation’) of VAT Notice 700/57.

 You can also reclaim VAT on charges for stocking cars you do not own before you sell them.